What is arthrography?

 - There is no special restriction on diet or activity before arthrography.

-- Be sure to tell your doctor if you are sensitive to or are allergic to any medications, latex, tape, anesthetic agents (local and general), contrast dyes, and/or iodine.
+- Be sure to tell your healthcare provider if you are sensitive to or are allergic to any medicines, latex, tape, anesthetic agents (local and general), contrast dyes, and/or iodine.

 What happens during arthrography?

 Arthrography may be done on an outpatient basis or as part of your stay in the hospital.
-Procedures may vary depending on your condition and your doctor's practices.
+Procedures may vary depending on your condition and your healthcare provider's practices.

 Generally, arthrography follows this process: